TobseTobse/DD-WRT_NordVPN/README.md

 `php make_serverconfig.php`

 If this is too much hassle for you just check on [the DD-WRT NordVPN project site](https://tobsetobse.github.io/DD-WRT_NordVPN) occasionally.
-I will try to keep the server configuration files a bit up-to-date but I won't include servers from a list of countries I personally consider untrustworthy.
+We will try to keep the server configuration files a bit up-to-date but we won't include servers from a list of countries we personally consider untrustworthy.
 Deal with it 8-)

 ### WTF...?
 I found new files in the /jffs directory which I haven't copied there!